Delayed Injuries After a Car Accident (Illinois) | Symptoms, Steps, and Proof Tips

 What if I had back or neck pain before the crash?

 Pre-existing issues do not automatically end a claim.
-But you may need stronger medical records to show what changed after the crash and what new limits you have now.
+Illinois recognizes aggravation of a pre-existing condition as a compensable injury, if the crash made your back or neck worse, that worsening itself can be part of the claim.
+You may need stronger medical records to show what changed after the crash and what new limits you have now, which is where a clear before-and-after timeline helps.

 Should I give a recorded statement to the other driver’s insurer?

 Be cautious.
 Recorded statements can be used to challenge your claim later, especially if you’re still learning what injuries you have.
-It’s often safer to get guidance first.
+Saying you’re “okay” early, out of habit, can be taken out of context once delayed symptoms appear.
+It’s often safer to get guidance first, a brief, no-pressure conversation with Parker & Parker can help you understand your options before you go on the record.

 A calm next step